WorldWideTelescope/worldwide-telescope-manual/content/configuration/index.md

 +++
 title = "Configuration"
-description = "How to configure AAS WorldWide Telescope in non-standard ways." weight = 1100
+description = "How to configure WorldWide Telescope in non-standard ways." weight = 1100
 +++

-This section contains technical information on how to configure AAS WorldWide Telescope to run in environments other than on a single desktop or laptop client computer.
+This section contains technical information on how to configure WorldWide Telescope to run in environments other than on a single desktop or laptop client computer.